zertrin/duplicity-backup/README.md

 This script attempts to simplify the task of running a duplicity command; if you are having any problems with the script the first step is to determine if the script is generating an incorrect command or if duplicity itself is causing your error.

-To see exactly what is happening when you run duplicity-backup, either pass the option `-d` or `--debug` on the command line, or head to the bottom of the configuration file and uncomment the `ECHO=$(which echo)` variable.
+To see exactly what is happening when you run duplicity-backup.sh, either pass the option `-d` or `--debug` on the command line, or head to the bottom of the configuration file and uncomment the `ECHO=$(which echo)` variable.

 This will stop the script from running and will, instead, output the generated command into your log file.
 You can then check to see if what is being generated is causing an error or if it is duplicity causing you woe.